 Race/ethnicity.
 White people are most likely to develop Merkel cell cancer; however, some black people and people of Polynesian descent have developed the disease.

 Family history.
-Ten percent of pheochromocytomas are linked to hereditary causes.
-Multiple endocrine neoplasia type 1 (MEN1) is a hereditary condition that increases the risk of developing a tumor of three glands: pituitary, parathyroid, and pancreas.
+Ten percent (10%) of pheochromocytomas are linked to hereditary causes.
+Multiple endocrine neoplasia type 1 (MEN1) is a hereditary condition that increases the risk of developing a tumor in the pituitary gland, parathyroid gland, and pancreas.
 Multiple endocrine neoplasia type 2 (MEN2) is a hereditary condition associated with medullary thyroid cancer and other types of cancer, including pheochromocytoma.

 Immune system suppression.
-People with human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS), and people whose immune systems are lowered because of organ transplantation have a higher risk of developing a neuroendocrine tumor.
+People with human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS), and people whose immune systems are suppressed because of an organ transplant have a higher risk of developing a neuroendocrine tumor.

 Arsenic exposure.
 Exposure to the poison arsenic may increase the risk of Merkel cell cancer.

 Sun exposure.
 Because Merkel cell cancer often occurs on the sun-exposed areas of the head and neck, many doctors think that sun exposure may be a risk factor for this type of cancer.
 Learn more about protecting your skin from the sun.

 To continue reading this guide, use the menu on the side of your screen to select another section.